Formulaically Anticipated Quandaries…

 You can also enter flight information (if known) and credit card information (for onboard purchases) at this time.
 When each guest’s information is completed, you can print out your boarding passes, which you should bring with you to the pier on Embarkation Day.

 If you don’t know all the information required, you can save your progress and complete it later.

 Once check-in is completed, you can also print out luggage tags that will help the HAL staff get your bags from the pier to your stateroom.
 (If you forget your luggage tags, don’t fret; you can get tags from the baggage handlers at the pier.)

 We also recommend creating an account on the Holland America website as well, which will make using their website easier in the future.
-Please note that many who sailed with JoCo Cruise in 2011, 2012, 2017-19 may ALREADY have Holland America accounts.
+Please note that many who sailed with JoCo Cruise in 2011, 2012, and/or 2017-2023 may ALREADY have Holland America accounts.
 (Also please note that your Holland America account is entirely separate from and unconnected with the JoCo Cruise User Account system.)

 What is the Holland America Mariner Society?

 The Mariner Society is a loyalty program for frequent Holland America cruisers.
 (Please note that this is entirely separate from and unconnected with the JoCo Cruise User Account system.)
 If you’ve never sailed on HAL before, you’re automatically entered in the Mariner Society when you create an account on the HAL website.

 JoCo Cruisers may have an existing Mariner Number from the 2011, 2012 or 2017-2023 JoCo Cruises.
 If your past cruise history is not showing up in your Holland America account, we recommend you contact the Mariner Society by phone or using their online form for assistance.